 Recently, big tech companies have been cracking down on servers hosting cybercriminals.
 Both Google and Microsoft have taken part in the great cybercrime crackdown, but will these companies’ actions be enough to stop the wave of cybercrime?
-First, we look at the actions taken by big-tech and whether or not they can stem the tide alone.
+First, we look at the actions taken by big tech and whether or not they can stem the tide alone.

 The Great Cybercrime Crackdown – What is it?

 In December 2021, both Microsoft and Google took significant actions against cybercriminals.
 On December 9th, Google shut down a Russian-owned Botnet that had infected over 1 million devices.
-Microsoft took action on December 7th by seizing dozens of domains used by Chinese criminal hacking group APT15.
+Microsoft took action on December 7th by seizing dozens of domains used by the Chinese criminal hacking group APT15.

 Will the Cybercrime Crackdown Work?